iturdikulov/notes/research/Neil-Practical_Vim.md

 ## Get to Know Vim's Built-in Documentation \19

 How to open vim tutor built-in documentation, interactive tutor?::`:h vimtutor`, `:Tutor`

 Built-in ℹ️ icons in this book are linked to documentation.

 ## Notation for Simulating Vim on the Page \20

 Describe how keybindings working in Vim.
 Vim combine chords and keybindings with modifiers.

 Get help about key-notations::`:h key-notation`

-Here also good example how show keystrokes with ranges of keys, modifiers, etc.
-`f{char}`, `m{a-zA-Z}`, etc...
+Here also good example how to represent keystrokes with ranges of keys, modifiers, etc. `f{char}`, `m{a-zA-Z}`, etc...

 ## Downloading the Examples \24